OPUASF/UASF/README.md

 ### Is BIP148 a hard fork?

 No, BIP148 isn’t a hard fork.
 A hard fork is often confused with a chain split.
 A hard fork is a type of chain split where the rules are loosened to allow previously disallowed blocks or transactions.
 A soft fork is a tightening of the rules.
 A soft fork will result in a converged chain if the majority of hashpower enforces its rules.
-For a more detailed explanation of types of forks and chain splits, see here: https://medium.com/@alpalpalp/chain-splits-and-resolutions-d3398bddf4ab#.2p61byx24
+For a more detailed explanation of types of forks and chain splits, see  [Chain Splits and Resolutions](https://medium.com/@alpalpalp/chain-splits-and-resolutions-d3398bddf4ab).

 ### I thought miners vote on proposals?